keshav123456/home/_portfolio/Is Nuance a blocker to Progress 7cdf1acaf41f445e9196f9801e69d929.md

 ---
 title: "Is Nuance a blocker to Progress?"
-excerpt: "Is it worth spending the downsides associated with finding the precise solution that's best for everyone"
+excerpt: "Is it worth spending the downsides associated with finding the precise solution that's best for everyone?"
 collection: portfolio
 ---